siamak-amo/my-small-c-projects/README.md

 ### key_extractor.c
 Text Tokenizer
-helps to extract words (tokens) from the given input (based on mini-lexer.c)
+It helps to extract keywords (tokens) from input text (based on mini-lexer.c)

-could be used together with the permugen program to generate customized word lists
+It can be used together with permugen to generate customized word lists

+### moreless.c
+Automatically runs less command
+`moreless` is a pre-loading wrapper program (like proxychains), It displays the stdout of all programs within a `less` process.

 ### xor_encrypt.c